 On my way west from Gramercy Park, I stopped in the middle of the street.
 Eight days earlier the world had changed, and I was moving slowly.
 As the woman inched along the ledge, clinging to the sash, it took me a moment to realize what I was seeing.
 I don’t have a cell phone, and I couldn’t find a quarter, so I ran into the corner bodega--directly below her window.

 Time did a funny thing.
 It sped up and stopped, both at the same time.
 A buzz went up—all around—as a crowd began to gather outside.
 The store sold fresh flowers and smelled like a garden.
 Sirens—a constant sound all week—grew louder, came closer and stopped outside.
 The police cordoned off the street.
 More people crowded against the police tape.

 I stayed inside the bodega.
 Five floors up, the woman was directly above me.
 Amid the noise, the sights and smells, everything seemed still and quiet.
 My own heart pounding, I imagined hers: beating hard, fear, despair.
-You’re alive, I thought of myself, of her.
+You’re alive, I thought.